chatgpt cover letter cv resume writing

 Q4: What’s the Best Way to Get Hired?

-Another subscriber question: I researched many different organizations and I found one that I really, really want to work for.
+Another ICT4D Jobs subscriber question: I researched many different organizations and I found a humanitarian relief organizations that I really, really want to work for.
 What is the best way for me to get a job there?

 The Internal Candidate Advantage